2017 and 2018 Participant

-Noha Bakr PhD in interdisciplinary field of International Relations, and International Organizations.
+Noha Bakr PhD is in the interdisciplinary field of International Relations, and International Organizations.
 She has received a distinguished Alumni award from the American University in Cairo & National Defense University of Washington.

 Dr. Bakr current position is a Professor Adjunct Faculty, Political Science Department the American University in Cairo teaching International Organizations & Human Rights.